industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## TIA Portal guidelines

 In case you need more information related to the engineering of the project in TIA Portal, you can refer to the following [documentation](https://cache.industry.siemens.com/dl/dl-media/433/109782433/att_1265883/v1/109782433_SIMATIC-WinCC-Unified-Tutorial-Center_140324_web/start.htm#!/en).
+In addition, there is an available guideline for efficient engineering in [SIOS](https://support.industry.siemens.com/cs/document/109827603/engineering-guideline-for-wincc-unified?dti=0&lc=en-US).

 ## How to use WinCC Unified Runtime Manager